TezosTaqueria/taqueria/taqueria-plugin-archetype/README.md

 ## Usage

-The Archetype plugin exposes a `taq compile` task in Taqueria which can target one, or all the Archetype contracts in the `contracts` folder and compile them to Michelson `.tz` files output to the `artifacts` folder
+The Archetype plugin exposes a `taq compile` task in Taqueria which can target a single Archetype contract in the `contracts` folder and compile it to a Michelson `.tz` file output to the `artifacts` folder

 The Archetype plugin also exposes a contract template via the `taq create archetypeContract <contractName>` task.
-This task will create a new Archetype contract in the `contracts` directory, insert archetype contract boilerplate, and register the contract with Taqueria
+This task will create a new Archetype contract in the `contracts` directory and insert archetype contract boilerplate for you

 ### Running the Compile Task

-The Archetype plugin's `taq compile` task can be run with or without arguments.
-The basic syntax for the task is `taq compile <file-name>`
+The Archetype plugin's `taq compile` task must be run with arguments.
+The basic syntax for the task is `taq compile <contractName>`

-Running the `compile` task with no options will result in all registered Archetype smart contracts in the `contracts` folder being compiled to Michelson files in the `artifacts` folder.
-If you specify an optional filename, only Archetype contracts matching the specified filename in the `contracts` folder will be compiled
+Running the `compile` task with no arguments will result in no Archetype smart contracts being compiled to Michelson files in the `artifacts` folder.

 > ### :warning: CAUTION
-> The `compile` task can be implemented by more than one compiler plugin installed on a project (Archetype, LIGO, SmartPY).
-If this is the case, you must use the `--plugin Archetype` flag to specify a particular compiler.
+> The `compile` task can be implemented by more than one compiler plugin installed on a project (Archetype, LIGO, SmartPy).
+If this is the case, you must use the `--plugin archetype` flag to specify a particular compiler.
 For example `taq compile --plugin archetype`

 ### Options